 - No roaming, but Wi-Fi makes this unnecessary

 - Only offers discounts on refurbished phones – though common with most MVNOs

-Tello offers quality service at a low price.
+Tello offers reliable service at a low price.
 They offer a 30-day money-back guarantee if you’re unhappy with their service or receive a defective phone.

-Overall, Tello is a great way to save money on cell service.
-Tello Wireless plans stand out and are some of the cheapest prices available.
+Overall, Tello is an excellent way to save money on cell service.
+Tello wireless plans stand out as some of the cheapest prices available.